yoshuawuyts/dotfiles-linux-2019/.atom/packages/autoclose-html/README.md

 Will convert elements in Never Close list from `<br>` to `<br />`

-## Ignore Garmmar
+## ~~Ignore Grammar~~

-Under normal circumstances this package will only run in editors with HTML set as the grammar.
+~~Under normal circumstances this package will only run in editors with HTML set as the grammar.
 If you would like to force it to run else where, check this.
-Please note templating languages which use `<` and `>` for things other than HTML will likely trigger false-positives/be annoying.
+Please note templating languages which use `<` and `>` for things other than HTML will likely trigger false-positives/be annoying.~~
+This option was removed in 0.9.0, if you had it checked prior to that Additional Grammars will be set to "*" on load

 # TODO
 * Add option to autocomplete after `</` of closing tag. (requires parsing of whole document to figure out what the open element is)
-* Add better support for other grammars (ideally find a way to handle it in a grammar agnostic fashion that won't require per language regex)